robotics-4-all/goaldsl-api/README.md

 Run with:

 `
-uvicorn goaldsl_api:http_api --reload --port 8080
+uvicorn goaldsl_api:api --reload --port 8080
 `

 Look at https://www.uvicorn.org/ for more information about the Uvicorn